 The proposed legislation, General Assembly Raised Bill No. 1378, aims to enhance wildfire response and management in the state.
 It mandates that by February 1, 2026, the Commissioner of Energy and Environmental Protection must submit a report assessing statewide wildfire dangers and recommending resource allocations to mitigate these risks.
-Additionally, the bill requires the Commissioner to provide training for both professional and volunteer firefighters, as well as emergency medical services personnel, on wildfire preparedness and response.
-Legislative recommendations for further implementation of these training programs are also to be submitted by the same deadline.
+Additionally, the bill requires the Commissioner to provide training for both professional and volunteer firefighters, as well as emergency medical services personnel, on wildfire preparedness and response, with legislative recommendations to follow.

 ENV Joint Favorable Change of Reference: 23-36, 23-39, 23-50